 The ADP allocations exhibit widespread fluctuations with regard to distribution among the greater districts.
-Jamalpur is the highest total per capita road ADP allocation recipient over the reference period, while Rangpur is the 15th position.
+Jamalpur is the highest total per capita road ADP allocation recipient over the reference period, while Rangpur is the 15th position (Table 7).

-District Adproadpc
+Adproadpc

 (Taka per capita)

-Jamalpur 3020.50
+3020.50

-Khulna 2218.74
+2218.74

-Dhaka 1473.42
+1473.42

-Faridpur 498.27
+498.27

-Rangpur (15 th) 492.67
+492.67